 Yes, Guinness has been 100% vegan since 2018.
 You can see it confirmed on their website in the FAQs here.

 You can use any other dark stout but there is no other alternative.
-The stout's carbonation, richness, and acidity is essential for the recipe to work properly.
+The stout's carbonation, richness, and acidity are essential for the recipe to work properly.

 Pretty much all sugar is vegan in Canada.
 The 2 major producers Redpath and Rogers do not use bone char.
 Sugar in the UK and Europe is also vegan.
 In the USA a lot of sugar brands are not vegan.
 However, all organic sugar there is vegan, as are popular brands such as Wholesome Sweeteners, Florida Crystals, Billingtons, Now Foods, Sugar In The Raw, Kirkland Organic Sugar, Trader Joe's Organic Sugar, Rapunzel, Imperial, and Diamond Crystal.